JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ### Expected and actual functions

+You can combine a common interface with [expect/actual declarations](#expected-and-actual-functions-and-properties).
-Define an expected function that returns a value of this interface, and then define actual functions that return its subclasses:
+Define an `expect` function that returns a value of this interface and then define `actual` functions that return platform-specific classes implementing the interface:

 ```kotlin
 // In the commonMain source set: